TheoreticalEcology/s-jSDM/sjSDM/cran-comments.md

 ### Submission 1, 03/11/2022
-This is a minor update, fixing a few minor bugs and undesired behaviors reported by users and adding a few new functionalities for the internal meta-community structure
+This is a minor update, fixing a few minor bugs and undesired behaviors reported by users and adding a few new functionalities to analyse the internal meta-community structure.

 Examples cannot be executed directly after the pkg installation because they need additional python dependencies which first have to be